Our Summer Gatherings Bundle is 50% OFF! | One-Click Chops & Ribs - Shop Now >>

 posted on

-According to data from the National Turkey Federation in 2012, Americans eat an estimated 46 million turkeys every Thanksgiving (the numbers are smaller for Christmas and Easter -- 22 million and 19 million, respectively).
+According to data from the National Turkey Federation in 2023, Americans eat an estimated 46 million turkeys every Thanksgiving (the numbers are smaller for Christmas and Easter -- 22 million and 19 million, respectively).
 That’s a lot of turkeys!
-Most people opt for the cheapest turkey available; but what you may not know is that this may cost you a lot more in the long run, both in terms of your health and the environment.

-Here are five things you need to know about pastured turkeys:
+Here are 5 things you need to know about our pasture-raised turkeys:

-1. Pasture-raised turkeys are raised humanely and ethically.
-This is better for your health and the environment.
+1. Our pasture-raised turkeys are raised humanely and ethically.
+This is better for your health, animals, and the environment.

 With certified organic birds, they have received no antibiotics and are given organic feed.
 However, much like their factory-farmed counterparts, they are usually still crammed into a poultry house, stepping on their own manure, and debeaked and de-toed since they are in such close proximity to each other.
 The typical non-organic turkey you find in your local grocery store is also given antibiotics in its feed, and fed all genetically-modified grains.
 This is all hardly a cause for celebration!